Plexical/altered.states/README.rst

 it's up to you to ensure that the returned restoration function is actually called.

-Altered States has been verified to run on Python 2.5, 2.6 and 27.
+Altered States runs on Python 2.7 and 3.5+.

 Purpose
 -------